 How to Get rid of Carpenter Ants?

-Carpenter ants are large around 1.5cm in length.
+Carpenter ants are large, around 1.5cm in length.
 They are dark brown or black in colour.
-They cannot sting but if you bother them, they can bite you painfully with their jaws.
+They cannot sting, but if you bother them, they can bite you painfully with their jaws.
 They can inhabit indoors and outdoors, as well.
-These types of ants prefer moist and rotting environment and construct tunnels under windows, decks and porches or in trees.
+These types of ants prefer a moist and rotting environment and construct tunnels under windows, decks and porches or in trees.

-The insects are actually not that dangerous for your garden but they can influence indirectly.
-First of all, carpenter ants feed on other insect’s parts.
-This means, they can eat beneficial bugs.
+The insects are actually not that dangerous for your garden, but they can influence it indirectly.
+First of all, carpenter ants feed on other insects’ parts.
+This means they can eat beneficial bugs.
 Secondly, these ants love sugary liquids such as floral nectars and fruit juices.
 Also, their diet includes honeydew, produced by aphids.
-The ants generally farm the aphids, protect them and even lead them to the plants, in order to ensure their living.
+The ants generally farm the aphids, protect them and even lead them to the plants in order to ensure their living.

-So, you can get rid of the the carpenter ants in these three ways:
+So, you can get rid of the carpenter ants in these three ways:

-- Use Borax: Boric acid is excessively used natural pesticide but still should be applied carefully.
+- Use Borax: Boric acid is an excessively used natural pesticide but still should be applied carefully.
 You can create your own ant repellent by mixing 1 part of the Borax and 3 parts of powdered sugar in small containers.
-Leave them on the ants trails.
+Leave them on the ants’ trails.

 - Use essential oils: soak cotton pads or balls with peppermint essential oils.
 Leave them around the entry points or other areas they crawl.